-The term project is intended to provide you with valuable hands on experience in designing and implementing a real world database system application, and as such, you are encouraged to develop such a system to address managerial issues you could face at a work place.
+The term project is intended to provide you with valuable hands on experience in designing and implementing a real world database application.
 In this project, you should identify an application and develop a database system for it.
 If you are not able to find a proper application, you should come and talk to me before you choose anything else.
 You should have real data to populate your database.
 If you can't find a proper real data set which can be mapped into at least 5 tables in the database, you can design and implement a conceptual database, and then generate data for the tables, and then use a simpler real data set (which may not correspond to more than one table) to write queries to get the insights from the data.
 The project has 2 phases.